sdegenaar/zenify/README.md

 ```

-### Benefits of ZenModuleBuilder
+### Benefits of ZenModulePage

 ✅ **Automatic Cleanup**: Modules are automatically disposed when leaving routes
 ✅ **Dependency Isolation**: Each route can have its own isolated dependencies
 ✅ **Memory Efficiency**: Controllers and services are cleaned up when not needed
 ✅ **Hierarchical Dependencies**: Child modules can access parent module services
 ✅ **Lifecycle Management**: Initialize and cleanup resources at the right time
 ✅ **Debug-Friendly**: Clear logging of module registration and disposal

 ## 📊 State Management Approaches